eclipse-archived/ceylon-lang.org/documentation/1.0/tour/basics.md

 opportunity to explore how `null` values are treated in Ceylon, which is quite different to what you're probably used to in Java or C#.

 Let's consider an overly-verbose example to start with.
-(We'll get to a more convenient form in a moment.)
+(We'll work our way up to a more convenient form.)

 <!-- try-post:
     hello();